xsf3190/Open-CMS-web-application/README.md

 To achieve even greater performance, website owners can choose the system-ui font to completely avoid any download.

-## Accesibility
+## Accessibility
-CKEditor helps making sites accessible.

-We prevent sites from being published that fail minimum accessibility requirements - e.g. all images must include an alternative description.
+The CMS prevents sites from being published when content fails minimum accessibility requirements - e.g. all images must include an alternative description.

 Colour contrast is ensured by the CMS - users can choose any colours they like for text, backgrounds, buttons as long as they satisfy accessibility requirements.